 "They use more sugar to survive than grow.
 That's why they take so much more time to grow," Amayo said.
 It takes 25 years for tepeztate to mature, about double the time of espadín.

-No matter if you're drinking silvestre mezcal or your favourite espadín, you're drinking something precious.
+No matter if you're drinking silvestre mezcal or your favorite espadín, you're drinking something precious.
 Since it took a short lifetime make, take a short lifetime to enjoy it.
 "Mezcal is a majestic spirit so it has to be [enjoyed] with respect, slowed down.
 You don't do shots," Amayo said.

 He finished the tasting—a mere scratching of the surface of the intricate mezcal world—with a warning.